Sukeltaja-Appi/main/frontend/frontend.md

 ### [luxon](https://moment.github.io/luxon/docs/index.html)

 A powerful wrapper to deal with JavaScript dates and times.
 Has built-in localization which has been used in the frontend, but [React Native for Android doesn't support intl out of the box](https://moment.github.io/luxon/docs/manual/install.html).
-JavaScript natively does not have support for date formatting, and to my knowledge has some problems with leap years when adding hours to a DateTime for example.

 ### [react-native-elements](https://react-native-training.github.io/react-native-elements/docs/overview.html)